Supplier Quality Management Software: The Full Supplier Lifecycle from Qualification to Corrective Action

 Stage 3: Approved Supplier List Maintenance

-The Approved Supplier List is the regulatory record of suppliers who have been qualified to provide specific materials or services to the organisation.
-Under 21 CFR Part 820.50 and ISO 13485 Section 7.4, the ASL must be maintained as a controlled document with a defined approval process for additions, changes, and removals. eLeaP’s ASL is a live system record — not a spreadsheet or a standalone document — that updates automatically when a supplier’s qualification is approved, when a supplier’s status changes due to a performance event, or when a supplier is formally disqualified.
-The ASL is accessible from within the procurement workflow so that purchasing can verify supplier approval status before raising a purchase order without consulting a separate document.
+The Approved Supplier List is the regulatory record of suppliers qualified to provide specific materials or services to the organization.
+Under QMSR and ISO 13485 Section 7.4, the ASL must be maintained as a controlled document with a defined approval process for additions, changes, and removals. eLeaP’s ASL is a live system record — not a spreadsheet or a standalone document — that updates automatically when a supplier’s qualification is approved, when a supplier’s status changes due to a performance event, or when a supplier is formally disqualified.
+The ASL is accessible within the procurement workflow, allowing purchasing to verify supplier approval status before raising a purchase order, without consulting a separate document.

 Stage 4: Ongoing Performance Monitoring